The 14th Dalai Lama & the New Kadampa Tradition (NKT)

 The present writer is a lucky individual.
 As a member of the Australian Federal parliament between 2002-2004, and an Australian Green, the writer was privileged on three occasions to meet with, or be in the presence of, His Holiness the 14th Dalia Lama, Tenzin Gyatso (b.1940).
 Those occasions were: (1) a packed room as part of a press conference followed later by (2) a meet & greet with politicians from around the world at the Scottish Parliament, Edinburgh, on 19 November 2006 (see image opposite); and (3) in a hotel in Sydney during 2007 as MC for a meeting between His Holiness and a group of staff, students and parents from Smith's Hill High School, Wollongong.

 On all three occasions the presence of the Dalai Lama was palpable, emanating a sense of peace, tranquility and wisdom beyond the ages.
 It is hard to describe the effect of the presence of this 'simple monk' (as His Holiness likes to refer to himself) on an individual or crowd of people.
 The word compassion instantaneously comes to mind.
 The Dalai Lama is revered by Tibetans as their spiritual leader, not because he seeks that reverence, but because he is a reincarnated Buddhist lama of the highest order.
 He is similarly revered by people around the world for many reasons beyond that, and importantly for his compassion not only towards fellow Tibetans, but to all humanity.
 His books sell millions because they contain simple messages, simple paths to nirvana, simple interpretations of Buddhist philosophy, and simple truths.
 However, not everybody loves the Dalai Lama, least of all the Chinese Communist Party (CCP) and their acolytes throughout the world.
-This is well known, and follows on the brutal invasion of Tibet in 1949 led by Chairman Mao Tse Tung and the subsequent cultural and spiritual genocide imposed upon the people of Tibet, which continues to the present day.
-But what is less well known is opposition emanating from within the Tibetan Buddhist tradition, especially by the group known as the New Kadampa Tradition (NKT).
+This is well known, and follows on the brutal invasion of Tibet in 1949 led by Chairman Mao Tse Tung, and the subsequent cultural and spiritual genocide imposed upon the people of Tibet - a process which continues to the present day.
+But what is less well known is opposition emanating from within the Tibetan Buddhist tradition, especially by the group known as the New Kadampa Tradition (NKT), based in Great Britain.

 ----------------------